ShubhamPalriwala/helping-the-miner/README.md

 This is my attempt at the task given to me for application of Summer of Bitcoin

 I managed to get the miner's gas fee to be **5,704,530**.<br/>
-And the number of transactions that we included were _3,999,904_.
+And the total weight that we included was _3,999,904_.<br/>
+The total number of transactions that the miner has to include in the block was _3178_.

 ### Tu run it locally: